Huawei: Foreign expansion

-Beginning in the late 1990s, Huawei built communications networks throughout sub-Saharan Africa and the Middle East.
-It is the most important Chinese telecommunications company operating in these regions.
+Beginning in the late 1990s, Huawei built communications networks throughout sub-Saharan Africa and the Middle East, with its first entrance into the African telecommunications market in 1998.
+It has become the most important Chinese telecommunications company operating in these regions.

 In 1997, Huawei won a contract to provide fixed-line network products to Hong Kong company Hutchison Whampoa.
 Later that year, Huawei launched wireless GSM-based products and eventually expanded to offer CDMA and UMTS.
 In 1999, the company opened a research and development (R&D) centre in Bengaluru, India to develop a wide range of telecom software.

+Huawei received support as part of China's Go Out policy beginning in the late 1990s.

 In May 2003, Huawei partnered with 3Com on a joint venture known as H3C, which was focused on enterprise networking equipment.
 It marked 3Com's re-entrance into the high-end core routers and switch market, after having abandoned it in 2000 to focus on other businesses.
 3Com bought out Huawei's share of the venture in 2006 for US$882 million.

 In 2004, Huawei signed a $10 billion credit line with China Development Bank to provide low-cost financing to customers buying its telecommunications equipment to support its sales outside of China.
 This line of credit was tripled to $30 billion in 2009.

 In 2005, Huawei's foreign contract orders exceeded its domestic sales for the first time.
 Huawei signed a global framework agreement with Vodafone.
 This agreement marked the first time a telecommunications equipment supplier from China had received Approved Supplier status from Vodafone Global Supply Chain.
-Huawei also signed a contract with British Telecom to deploy its multi-service access network (MSAN) and the transmission equipment for its 21st Century Network (21CN).

-In 2007, Huawei began a joint venture with U.S. security software vendor Symantec Corporation, known as Huawei Symantec, which aimed to provide end-to-end solutions for network data storage and security.
+In 2007, Huawei began a joint venture with US security software vendor Symantec Corporation, known as Huawei Symantec, which aimed to provide end-to-end solutions for network data storage and security.
 Huawei bought out Symantec's share in the venture in 2012, with The New York Times noting that Symantec had fears that the partnership "would prevent it from obtaining United States government classified information about cyber threats".